 Climbing Kilimanjaro requires no technical climbing skills and is considered a “safe” mountain.
 However, the climb exposes your body and mind to a number of challenges.
 On your way to the top, expect to hike about 4-7h per day and around 10-14h on summit day.
 But that’s only the physical challenge, in addition, your body is exposed to temperature fluctuations and the altitude.
-Even though most Kilimanjaro routes offer a good acclimatisation profile (Machame or Lemosho route are a popular choice therefore, read more here), don’t underestimate the effect of the high altitude.
+Even though most Kilimanjaro routes offer a good acclimatisation profile which makes the Machame and Lemosho route are a popular choice, don’t underestimate the effect of the high altitude.
 Walking very slowly, having acclimatisation periods and drinking lots of water are key.
-Further factors that mitigate the challenges of altitude, temperature and physical exposure are experienced mountain guides, the right safety measures as well as preparation for Kilimanjaro and solid gear.
+Further factors that mitigate the challenges of altitude, temperature and physical exposure are experienced mountain guides, the right safety measures as well as Kilimanjaro preparation and solid gear.

 While it’s fair to say that climbing Kilimanjaro (nearly 6,000m) is not akin to climbing Everest or K2, it’s still something to be approached with care.
 But after all, isn’t it the challenge that makes it interesting?